viamrobotics/docs/docs/appendix/glossary.md

 You can run a client application on the same part that runs the viam-server, or on a separate device.
 Client applications typically use an SDK to talk to their robot.

-**Component**: A resource that represents a physical component in a robot which a computer controls; for example, a servo, camera, or an arm.
+**Component**: A resource that represents a physical component in a robot which a computer controls; for example, a servo, a camera, or an arm.

 **Fragment**: A reusable configuration block representing a common hardware pattern.
 For example, if you are deploying a specific mobile robot that is always physically connected the same way, you can create a fragment to make managing your fleet easy.